Gerard Fowke: Career

 Fowke's career in science began in 1883 when he studied geological formations associated with the Wabash, Arkansas, and Missouri Rivers.
 The river he spent most of his time studying, though, was the Ohio River.
 During the course of his career, Fowke thoroughly investigated the geology of the Ohio River from its mouth to its source.
 He studied Flint Ridge for the Smithsonian Institution, detailing his findings in the "Smithsonian Report" in 1884.
 In 1886, he studied the archeology of the Monongahela River Valley of Pennsylvania.

 Fowke was hired by antiquities collector Warren Moorehead in 1889 to study Native American mounds in Ross County, Ohio.
 Working together with a team of laborers for about a month, the two excavated 12–15 mounds.
 Fowke worked for the Smithsonian Institution, under the Bureau of Ethnology, from 1885 to 1888, studying Native American sites in the eastern United States.
+In the 1890s, he continued excavations, including at the Linville Mound in Virginia.
 He searched for evidence of pre-historic settlements on Vancouver Island in Canada from 1896 to 1897.

 He travelled in Siberia on the Amur River, looking for evidence that East Asians migrated to North America to become Native Americans.
 Working for the American Museum of Natural History of New York City, he travelled to Vladivostok in 1898 with fellow researcher Berthold Laufer.
 The two spent several months together, travelling the Amur River by boat and studying the Tungusic, Ainu, and Gilyak peoples.
 They took photos and recorded songs, and studied artifacts and native cultures.
 The two researchers later split up, with Fowke continuing to travel the Amur River by canoe, accompanied only by a stranded sailor and a Tungusic native.
 Fowke started the expedition from Victoria, British Columbia, sailing first to Japan, then Vladivostok, then Khabarovsk, Siberia.
 From there, he boated on a canoe for 700 miles along the Amur River to the Channel of Tartary, down the coast to the Sea of Okhotsk, then back to Nikolayevsk-on-Amur.